Complex issues in the global cotton industry mean millions of small-scale farmers are struggling to make a decent living from growing cotton.

 Boosting Fairtrade cotton sales for farmers

-Fairtrade currently works with almost 46,000 cotton farmers in some of the poorest regions in the world.
-In 2016 Fairtrade certified producer organisations sold an average of 46 per cent of their production volumes on Fairtrade terms, much higher than in previous years.
+Fairtrade currently works with almost 44,480 cotton farmers in regions with some of the lowest income in the world.
+They grow seed cotton on over 62,000 hectares and produce over 54,800 MT of Fairtrade certified seed cotton.
+Global sales of 11,759 MT in 2020 generated over £147 million in Fairtrade Premium.
 Meanwhile, globally, 90 million small-scale cotton farmers are all in need of a fairer deal for their cotton.
 There’s still a lot more that Fairtrade can do.

 The Fairtrade Cotton Program therefore unlocks exciting new opportunities for businesses to buy more cotton on Fairtrade terms and expand market access under Fairtrade terms for more farmers.
 The new model recognises that businesses want to use more Fairtrade cotton in their manufacturing of clothing and textiles, rather than create a specific Fairtrade branded cotton range.
 Read more about the Fairtrade Cotton Program.